emersonff/CMEECourseWork/Week1/README.md

 ## Scientific documents with LaTeX
 * [CompileLaTeX.sh](Code/CompileLaTeX.sh):

 A script that automatically compiles a latex file.
-It also adds citations and create a `.pdf` file as well as delete any redundant files.
+It also adds citations and creates a `.pdf` file as well as deletes any redundant files.
 To compile [FirstExample.tex](Code/FirstExample.tex):

     bash CompileLaTeX.sh FirstExample